fraterrisus/walkthroughs/deathlord/index.md

 Don't forget the [experience distribution](#experience-and-leveling) rules; make sure everybody gets a chance to do something "useful", and in general if you're facing fewer weaker monsters, it's probably a good idea to skip over your front line on the first turn so the back row has a chance to cast-and-cancel so they get something out of the fight.
 You should also consider having characters that have a +1 and are waiting to train not do anything at all in combat, to reduce the denominator of distributed experience.

-### Dealing with Loot

-*Deathlord* provides you with an interesting inventory management problem.
-Each character can hold eight items, but those eight inventory slots are devoted to certain categories of items – melee weapons go in slot 0, for example.
-You can't hold more than one of each category, so you can't stash a spare melee weapon in any other slot, which makes acquiring a new melee weapon interesting.

-When you win a battle, you may or may not get money, and you may find zero, one, or two items.
-Money always goes to whoever is the party leader at the moment.
-If you collect too much money (a character can only hold 10,000 gp), you silently drop the excess.
-So make a point of checking how much cash your party leader has, and use `(T)rade (G)old` to give some to other characters when necessary.

-Note: **do not use** the Pool Gold command ($ or shift-4)!
-It gathers up all the cash in the party, ***silently drops*** everything over 10,000 gp, and then gives it all to one person.
-Go read that sentence again, and pay attention to the bit in bold and italics.
-This may not seem like a problem while you're on Kodan, but it will become one soon enough.
-It's really easy to throw away many thousands of gold pieces without knowing you've done it.
-And you don't get a warning, because *Deathlord* hates you.

-If you find an item in battle, you will be asked which character wants to pick it up.
-If that character already has an item in that slot, the game will ask if you want to drop the item you already have and pick up the new one instead.
-You can cancel and pick a different character.
-Note that it is entirely possible to irretrievably lose a unique item (such as the Emerald Rod) this way.

-`(G)etting` money from a pot or a treasure box works exactly the same way, except that you can select a character to perform the action (`G5K` will tell character #5 to steal from something to the E, for example).
-However, treasure boxes are sometimes trapped, so it's good to have a thief or a character with a high DEX open them.

-If you want to move inventory items between characters, you have two options.
-For food, you can use the `(T)rade (F)ood` command.
-Pick the **destination** character first, then the **source** character, then tell the game how much to move.
-You can also trade `(T)orches` and, as I mentioned above, `(G)old`.

-The game allows you to `(T)rade (E)quipment` as well, but **do not use this command**.
-Let's say you want to give your Tanto to someone to hold for a second while your Mahotsukai does something else.
-So you *Trade Equipment* to #1 from #6, and then pick the Tanto... but you forgot that character #1 already has the Sunspear.
-No problem, they'll just ***quietly drop it forever*** so that they can receive the Tanto, because that's what you wanted, right?

-Instead, use the `e(X)change` command.
-Again, pick the **destination** character first, then the **source** character.
-In our previous example, the Mahotsukai would wind up with the Sunspear, because players 1 and 6 *exchanged* their melee weapons.
-This is a much safer operation (and easy to reverse), but it only works on inventory items.

-It is sometimes possible to sell equipment back to shops, but you have to find a shop that sells items of the same variety; you can't sell a shield back to an armor shop, for instance, and neither can you sell a melee weapon to a missile weapon shop.
-However, if it can't be bought in a shop, it can't be sold back to a shop either.
-So the vast majority of the time, it's not worth carrying around something you can't use.
-Just drop it and move on.

-At least you don't have to deal with encumbrance?

 ### Atlas